Earthquakes on May 3, 2026

 96.8 km---✓ ReviewedUSGS →

-At 21:45 UTC on May 3, 2026, a magnitude 2.0 tremor occurred 49 km W of Anchor Point, Alaska.
-The hypocenter lay at 96.8 km, placing this in the intermediate depth category.
+May 3, 2026 brought a magnitude 2.0 earthquake 49 km W of Anchor Point, Alaska, logged at 21:45 UTC.
+At a depth of 96.8 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 59.860°, -152.693°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 59.860°N, -152.693°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03